 How to Stand Out in Crypto Job Interviews

 An expert's guide to acing your Web3 interview.
-Learn the key strategies, from preparing your 'rabbit hole' story to asking insightful questions, that will make you stand out from the crowd.
+Learn the key strategies, from preparing your 'rabbit hole' story to asking insightful questions, that.

 You've built your portfolio, you've networked your way to an introduction, and you've landed an interview for your dream job in Web3.
 Congratulations-the hard part is over, right?
 Not quite.
 The Web3 interview process is a unique and often intense gauntlet designed to test not just your skills, but your passion, your critical thinking, and your cultural alignment with the decentralized world.